 Some group sessions will be safe spaces where you can share your experiences with alcohol.
 You get to know each other’s stories and offer commiseration and support.
 But other groups go beyond simply sharing experiences.
 Certain skills and techniques which will aid your recovery are taught in groups, where you will work together to master them.

 This group training may include modules such as DBT (dialectical behavior therapy) which is grounded in mindfulness, CBT, and more.

-But inpatient rehab is not all about group therapy and mutual responsibility.
+But inpatient alcohol rehab centers is not all about group therapy and mutual responsibility.
 There is also a high level of individual treatment provided.
 While everyone suffering from alcoholism has certain common experiences, each individual is different.
 Your life circumstances are not exactly the same as anyone else’s.
 Your childhood, family, personality, and more, are all factors in how you approach life.
 These will be areas you discuss in individual therapy with a psychologist specializing in addiction treatment.

 In therapy, you will spend a lot of time speaking through your problems.
 However, you will also work on practical skills for dealing with your issues in a healthy way.
 Your therapist may help you with cognitive behavioral therapy (CBT) techniques, breathing exercises, and many more tools that you can use in a difficult moment.

 As we’ve mentioned, alcoholism doesn’t just affect the addict.
 It impacts the whole family.
 Everyone in the family begins to take on certain roles.
 A codependent relationship, in which each member serves a particular role in relation to the other, can set recovery back, as your changes threaten patterns which have become comfortable, if not sustainable.

 Your alcohol rehab center may bring in your family to discuss your issues and how you can break out of dysfunctional patterns.
 You will also learn personal techniques for effectively relating to family members without slipping into old habits.